Skip to main content

 Scope Options

-• Position: indicating the position of the target object in it's repeater array.
-Denoted by the index_weight property.
+• Position: Refers to the object’s position in its repeater array, identified by the index_weight property.

-• ZIP Code: Available for user-school-... and user-address-... star mappings.
+• ZIP Code: Available in user-school-* and user-address-* mappings.

-• Registration ID: Available for user-applications-... star mappings.
+• Registration ID: Available in user-applications-* mappings.

 Repeaters with Star Mappings

-The following repeaters have star mapping options:
+The following repeaters support star mapping options:

 • user-addresses-...